 - To make roti you first have to make the roti dough.

-- Take one cup of wheat flour or half cup maida and half cup wheat flour.
+- Take one cup of wheat flour or half a cup of maida and half a cup of wheat flour.

 - Add some salt and ghee or oil to the flour.